 What kind of person does God choose to work through most often?
 Can he work through us?
-Listen to the podcast or watch the featured video.
-Then, reflect on some questions and go deeper into study on your own or with a group.
+Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 30.

 God opposes the proud, but he gives grace to the humble.
 What are some other stories in the Bible where we see this truth?